bliseu/CRYSTREE/tutorials.md

 # CRYSTREE
 ###### BY LI BIN, WRITTEN @ EDINBURGH
-CRYSTREE is an acronym for "Crystree Rebuild Your Structures TREE", a crystal structure predictor based on machine learning.
+CRYSTREE is an acronym for "Crystal Tree"(宝树), a crystal structure predictor based on machine learning.

 ### Installation